scottyschup/ruby-curriculum/w1d1/data-structures/hash.md

 We could have defined a class named `Set`, and these methods would have been instance methods.
-We don't define a new class here because I want you to see how you can do this with just methods, and hijack the Ruby `Hash` class to represent your set.
+We don't define a new class here because I want you to see how you can do this with just methods, and use the Ruby `Hash` class to represent your set.

 ### Hash offset